Kixiron/rust-langdev/README.md

 - [`egg`](https://crates.io/crates/egg) Egg is a flexible, high-performance e-graph library
 - [`peepmatic`](https://crates.io/crates/peepmatic) A DSL for peephole optimizations and compiler for generating peephole optimizers from them
 - [`egglog`](https://crates.io/crates/egglog) Egglog is a language that combines the benefits of equality saturation and datalog.
 It can be used for analysis, optimization, and synthesis of programs.
-It is the successor to the popular Rust Library egg.
+It provides an alternative approach to the popular Rust Library egg.

 ## Garbage Collection